Skip to main content

 How ChainTax solves this

 ChainTax's classifier reads the contract address and method signature of every transaction.
-When a transaction interacts with a known bridge contract (Hop, Arbitrum Gateway, Optimism L2 StandardBridge, Base, Polygon), it is classified as TRANSFER regardless of the token flow pattern.
+When a transaction interacts with a known bridge contract (Hop, Arbitrum Gateway, Optimism L2 StandardBridge, Base, Polygon), it is classified as Transfer regardless of the token flow pattern.
 The engine understands transaction intent, not just token movement.

 Edge cases: when a bridge might be taxable